Orange Blossom Honey vs Wildflower Honey

 Orange blossom honey is one of the most immediately appealing honeys to new tasters.

-The citrus fragrance hits before you even taste it—a bright, uplifting burst of orange flower aroma.
+The citrus fragrance hits before you even taste it—a bright, uplifting burst of orange flower aroma from linalool and methyl anthranilate, the same volatile aromatics in neroli essential oil.
 The flavor follows with a distinctly citrusy sweetness, lighter and more perfumed than generic honey, with a clean finish that evokes sunshine and warm groves.
-Florida and California produce the most celebrated versions.
+Florida and California produce the most celebrated versions; Spanish azahar (azahar is Arabic for "flower") from Valencia is the European benchmark.
 Wildflower honey offers earthier, more grounded complexity.
 Its multi-floral blend creates a deeper, less focused flavor profile that changes with every batch.
 Where orange blossom is a solo performance, wildflower is an ensemble—richer in some ways, less defined in others.

 Nutrition Comparison